How to Become a Radiologists in North Carolina

 Obtain North Carolina licensure or certification

 North Carolina may require specific licensing or professional certification for radiologistss.
-Requirements vary by state — contact the North Carolina Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the North Carolina Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in North Carolina

 North Carolina has an active job market for radiologists.
+The highest concentrations are in Greenville and Winston-Salem.

-Radiologists salary range in North Carolina
+Radiologists salary by metro area in North Carolina

 Radiologists careers in other states